 - At high estrogen levels (mainly reproductive years), they can exert antiestrogenic effects

 In short, polyphenols in natural foods can help regulate estrogen levels.
 Since hot flashes are due to a lack of estrogen, phytoestrogen-rich foods can help relieve them.

 You can learn which outstanding foods boost estrogen naturally in my dedicated article.

-Coffee and green tea contain small amounts of phytoestrogens (Kuhnle et al. 200822).
+Coffee and green tea contain little phytoestrogens (Kuhnle et al. 200822).

 Alternative medicine, on the other hand, knows more effective herbs that can help with vasomotor symptoms as natural tea:

 - Red Clover Tea: this plant is rich in phytoestrogens.
-Therefore, its tea can help if estrogen levels are low (Beck et al. 200523).
+Therefore, its tea can help if low estrogen levels (Beck et al. 200523).

-- Dong Quai Tea: Dong Quai has been used in China for centuries to reduce hot flashes and relieve other symptoms of PMS and menopause (Kelley et al. 201024).
+- Dong Quai Tea: Dong Quai has been used in China for centuries as a natural remedy for hot flashes and other symptoms of PMS and menopause (Kelley et al. 201024).